 Additional information about HTK also is available on the SEC's website at: www.adviserinfo.sec.gov.

 Item 2.
 Material Changes

-The last annual update of this Disclosure Brochure was March 31, 2022.
-Since the last annual update, HTK has made no material changes to this Brochure or its Wrap Fee Program Brochure.
+The last annual update of this Disclosure Brochure was March 31, 2023.
+Since the last annual update, HTK has made no material changes to this Brochure.